-Other matters relevant to the Vegetation Management (Reinstatement) and Other Legislation Amendment Bill 2016 that the review committee should consider appropriate and worth some consideration Farmers/producers need certainty within legislation to overcome change every election cycle so we can plan for the future and ensure investment availability and opportunities.
+Other matters relevant to the Vegetation Management (Reinstatement) and Other Legislation Amendment Bill 2016 that the review committee should consider appropriate and worth some consideration

+Farmers need certainty within legislation to overcome change every election cycle so we can plan for the future and ensure investment availability and opportunities.

-We cannot get investment from banks or private investors due to constant change when governments change.
+We need certainty of investment from banks or private investors free from constant change when governments change.

-We want the opportunity to drought proof our business for a sustainable future.
+We want the opportunity to drought proof our business for a sustainable future